IBS Yellow Stool: Is It A Normal Or A Bad Sign?

 5. If your stool is always yellow for years, You may have a condition called “Gilbert Syndrome”.

-This is NOT a rare syndrome.
-Actually, it is considered a very common condition that affects 4% to 16% of the whole population of united stated.
+Gilbert syndrome is NOT a rare syndrome.
+Actually, it is considered a very common condition that affects 4% to 16% of the whole population of the united states.

-This means at least one from every 20 people you know probably has Gilbert syndrome.
+This means at least one of every 20 people probably has Gilbert syndrome.

 BUT, what is Gilbert syndrome?
 Is it Dangerous?

-Your stool has Its BROWN color because the hemoglobin in your red blood cells is processed and broken down by the liver to a substance called bilirubin.
+Your stool acquires Its BROWN color because the hemoglobin in your red blood cells is processed and broken down by the liver to a substance called bilirubin.

-Bilirubin is further processed in your intestine giving stools its brown color
+Bilirubin is further processed in your intestine giving stool its brown color

 In Gilbert syndrome, you have a little defect in your liver that causes this pigment unable to be correctly excreted to stool.